dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 ## Silo Statistics table

 Silo Statistics table containes a large set of per-silo detailed statistic counters.
-Most of them are low level performance statistics, which are usualy used in a troubleshooting scenarios.
+Most of them are low level performance statistics, which are usualy used in troubleshooting scenarios.
 A set of examples and methodology of how those statistics can be used are described in our paper [PAD: Performance Anomaly Detection in Multi-Server Distributed Systems and a proof of concept](http://research.microsoft.com/apps/pubs/?id=217109).
 Each statistic value is one row.
 This table is append only.
 Every silo periodicaly (usually every 5 minutes, configurable) appends all its latest statistic counter values.
 The number of counters per silo is currently about 200.
 So every 5 minutes every silo appends around 200 rows to this table.

 Each row is in the format ([`StatsTableData`](https://github.com/dotnet/orleans/blob/master/src/Orleans/AzureUtils/StatsTableDataManager.cs#L38)):

 1. *PartitionKey* - DeploymentId and last hour
-2. *RowKey* - ticks of the current time, silo name, monotonically grpowing sequance number
+2. *RowKey* - ticks of the current time, silo name, monotonically growing sequence number
 3. *DeploymentId* -  the deployment id of this Orleans service
 4. *Time* -  the current time of the reporting on the reporting silo
 5. *Address* - the silo address (ip:port:epoch) of this silo